-O3UV is one recommended method of administration, however, if just ozone is being administered, there are various ways to introduce it into the body depending on what is being treated.
+O3UV is one recommended method of administration, however, if just ozone applications is being administered, there are various ways to introduce it into the body depending on what is being treated.
 Below you will find the various ways that ozone is currently administered to animals.
 Because of the differing size of animals these estimations of quantity may not apply.

 Major Autohemotherapy (MAHT)

-minor Autohemotherapy (mAHT)
+Minor Autohemotherapy (mAHT)

 Minor autohaemotherapy involves removing a small amount (usually 3-10 ml) of the patient’s blood from a vein with a syringe.
 The blood is then treated with an equal amount of ozone and given back to the patient as an intramuscular or subcutaneous injection.
 The blood and ozone becomes a type of auto-vaccine, which can be very specific and effective.

 An ozone/oxygen mixture is slowly injected into an artery or vein with a hypodermic syringe.
 This method is used primarily for arterial circulatory disorders.
 This can be used for large animals according to procedures developed by Judith Shoemaker DVM.

 A mixture of ozone and oxygen is introduced through the rectum and absorbed into the body through the intestine.
 Used for a wide variety of health problems, this method is considered one of the safest.
 In a typical treatment for ulcerative colitis, for example, 75 micrograms of ozone per milliliter of oxygen are used (treatment begins with 50ml of oxygen which can be increased slowly to 500 ml per treatment).